amigavision/AmigaVision/README.md

 ## Setup for Raspberry Pi

-AmigaVision recommends using RePlayOS for Raspberry Pi emulation of Amiga, since it is optimized for low input latency, low audio latency, and low output latency.
-RePlayOS runs well on any Raspberry Pi 5 with 1GB of RAM (or more, but it's not necessary).
+AmigaVision recommends using [RePlayOS] for Raspberry Pi emulation of Amiga, since it is optimized for low input latency, low audio latency, and low output latency.
+RePlayOS runs well on any Raspberry Pi 5 with 1GB of RAM — or more, but 1GB is sufficient.
+Raspberry Pi 3 and 4 are supported, but too slow for the most accurate emulation.

+With RePlayOS, AmigaVision on Raspberry Pi comes as close as possible to being as low latency as a MiSTer FPGA — still our benchmark for input/output/audio latency — and also has great options for analog output via the [RGB-Pi 2](https://www.mortaca.com) adapter that converts HDMI to SCART RGB without any added latency, similar to MiSTer's Direct Video mode.

+AmigaVision on RePlayOS gives you far lower input/output/audio latency than any other Raspberry Pi Amiga setup available today, which translates into the best Amiga gaming experience available on Raspberry Pi.

 To install AmigaVision on RePlayOS: